 Below are 2 slides from a presentation by Tom Mathews, based on the peer-reviewed article by him and others, "Mortality impacts of the most extreme heat events", in Nature Reviews Earth and Environment.
 Feb.
 4, 2005

-The dark red areas are viewed as uninhabitable, at 2.7°C warming (about 1.3°. from now)
+The dark red areas are viewed as uninhabitable, at 2.7°C warming (about 1.3° above the current level).

 As Earth continues warming, more of it will become too hot and humid for humans to survive very long.
 That portion now is very small - bits around the Persian Gulf and some other tropical coasts on some summer afternoons.
 But it will grow.